Levels of Care Primary Secondary and Tertiary Framework

 • Primary care: Health promotion, prevention, screening, and routine chronic care.

-• Secondary care: Specialist evaluation and management of more complex acute/chronic problems.
+• Secondary care: Specialist evaluation and management of more complex acute/chronic problems with a goal of stabilization, education, and return to baseline.

 • Transition pattern: Escalation for complexity, then de-escalation back to continuity care.